Who are the men that pick for scraps amongst the ruins at the end of history?

 This is from the new statesman.

-In fact, look, we can finish just by watching this clip very quickly.
+In fact, look, we could finish it just by watching this clip very quickly.

 There is a deep sense of palpable anger across this country as voters have been ignored for decades.

-Our research shows that seven in ten people in this country are worried about the potential for political violence.
+Our research shows that seven out of ten people in this country are worried about the potential for political violence.

-Not only that, but one in five say they would consider taking part in political violence themselves if the state of Britain declines.
+Not only that, but one in five says they might consider taking part in political violence themselves if the state of Britain declines.

-Alarmingly, three in ten young people say they think that political violence is acceptable in some conditions.
+Alarmingly, three out of ten young people say they think that political violence is acceptable in some conditions.

-And again, three in ten say that they would consider taking part in political violence themselves if the country gets worse.
+And again, three out of ten say that they would consider taking part in political violence themselves if the country gets worse.

 So why are we filming a video?